simengggg/MGR-CSC/README.md

 ## Description
 We have open-sourced the implementation of MGR-CSC and the dataset mNQ320k we constructed, which can be used to reproduce the results in the paper.

-> We upload the full [mNQ320k dataset](https://huggingface.co/datasets/sssssimeng/mNQ320k) now
+> We upload the full [mNQ320k dataset](https://huggingface.co/datasets/sssssimeng/mNQ320k) now.

 ## Installation
 	> pip install -r requirement.txt